2019 FIBA Basketball World Cup bids

-The bidding process for the 2019 FIBA Basketball World Cup was the procedure for the International Basketball Federation (FIBA) in choosing the hosts for the 2019 FIBA World Cup.
-The process was concluded on 7 August 2015 with China announced by the basketball world body as hosts of the 2019 FIBA World Cup.
+The bidding process for the 2019 FIBA Basketball World Cup by the International Basketball Federation (FIBA) concluded on 7 August 2015, with China announced as hosts of the 2019 FIBA World Cup.
 The other candidate country was the Philippines.

 All FIBA national federations are allowed to bid for the 2019 Basketball World Cup, but FIBA also added that a federation can bid on both the 2019 and 2023 World Cups or bid only for 2023 and award hosts for events at the same time.

 Bidding calendar

 On 16 April 2014, in a press release, FIBA announced the bidding calendar for the 2019 and/or 2023 Basketball World Cup.